rotelstift/dqx_blacksmith_angular/README.md

 ## About this app

-This app is interactive temparture list of DQX blacksmith.
+This app is interactive temperature list of DQX blacksmith.